hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 ## How to launch

-After configuring Hybrid, you can launch it by typing `hybrid-bar` into your terminal to try it out.
+After configuring HybridBar, you can launch it by typing `hybrid-bar` into your terminal to try it out.
-It is also possible to set it to launch at start, to do this you can add a line to your Hyprland configuration file (located at `~/.config/hypr/hyprland.conf` by default) that reads `exec-once=hybrid-bar`
+It is also possible to set it to launch at start, to do this you can add a line to your hyprland configuration that reads `exec-once=hybrid-bar`

 ### Blur